 It is possible to retire a military millionaire?

-No rich parents, no help, wife didn’t work.
+No trust fund, no help, wife didn’t work.

-We all see websites and books from people who were deep in debt and somehow quickly made millions.
+We all see websites, books, and courses from people who were deep in debt and somehow quickly made millions.

 These gurus get rich off people looking for shortcuts.
 Most that try the guru route fail miserably.

-It often involves going into lots of debt or paying a lot upfront for a product or a course.
+It often involves going into lots of debt or paying a lot upfront for a product, course, or coaching.